megatGTA/helios-frontendSchOpt/README.md

 ## 🎯 Overview

-This repository is part of the Helios Internal System, focused on the Schedule Optimization module with a professional.
+This repository is part of the Helios Internal System, focused on the Schedule Optimization.

 ---